ToledoEM/field_generation/README.md

 ### What is a Flow Field?

-Think of a flow field like a wind map - imagine thousands of tiny arrows showing which way the wind is blowing.
-We use something called Perlin noise (a special kind of randomness that creates natural patterns) to make these flows look smooth and organic, just like you'd see in nature.
+Flow field analogy would be thousands of tiny arrows showing which way the wind is blowing.

 ### The Mathematics

 #### 1. Perlin Noise Generation

-We use something called Perlin noise to make everything flow naturally.
+Perlin noise is used to make everything flow naturally.
 It's like the difference between static on a TV (random noise) and the way clouds form in the sky (Perlin noise) - one is jarring, the other is smooth and natural.

 ```javascript
 let angle = noise(xoff, yoff) * TWO_PI * 4;